ThatCrazyAlpacaGuy/Transistor-Library/README.md

 # Transistor-Library

-This is a Transistor library with versions for python and c# if you want to run transistor simulator or anything else this is the library for you.
-If you have any suggestions add them in the suggestions issues page or if you want to share your creations use the creations page!
-Also fell free to modify our code or put it straight into your project we wont mind!
+## Info
+This is a transistor library for python and c#.

+# Suggestions and Bugs
+You can add suggestions and bugs in there corresponding issues page there is also a page where you can post your creations!